emersyx/emersyx_telegram/README.md

 # emersyx_telegram [![Build Status][build-img]][build-url] [![Go Report Card][gorep-img]][gorep-url]

-Telegram bot (i.e. receptor plus resource) for emersyx.
+Telegram gateway (i.e. receptor plus resource) for emersyx.

 ## Build

-source files in `emtg` provide the implementation of the go plugin. the easiest way to get all dependencies is by using the [dep][3] tool.
+Source files in `emtg` provide the implementation of the go plugin. the easiest way to get all dependencies is by using the [dep][3] tool.
 The commands to build the plugin are:

 ```